The Single Most Important Leadership Trait In Setting Your Company Culture

-- It takes courage to confront your own individual unconscious biases to attract and assemble a thoroughly diverse team – that is, people who are completely different from you.
-Same = safe; different = risky.
+- It takes courage to confront your own individual unconscious biases to attract and assemble a thoroughly diverse team i.e. people who are completely different from you.
+Same= safe, Different = risky.

 - It takes courage to be humble enough to suspend your own preferences and thoughts to ask others what they think.

-- It takes courage to create a safe environment where the power of that diverse thought can all contribute without fear – that is, to assemble a team who will challenge you and each other and to create an environment where this is not just welcomed but encouraged.
+- It takes courage to create a safe environment where the power of that diverse thought can all contribute without fear. i.e. to assemble a team who will challenge you and each other and to create an environment where this is not just welcomed but encouraged

 - It takes courage to say the things everybody else is thinking but no-one will say.

-- It takes courage to ask for constructive feedback when you know you won’t like what is said.
+- It takes courage to ask for constructive feedback when you know you wont like what is said.
 It takes courage to simply say ‘thank you’ for feedback that does hurt you in the moment.
-It takes courage not to get defensive about feedback you don’t like or agree with.
+It takes courage not to get defensive to feedback you don’t like or agree with.

 - It takes courage to give constructive feedback that you know may not be received well.